iknowwhatimdoing/SkyStoneCode/README.md

  * Type in an update message (Say what you change, why you changed it, and your name)in the box labeled commit message

  * Click commit at the bottom of the pop-up

+ * If you see a message telling you that there are no errors, only warning, you should be fine to push the code

+* If you see a message that says there are some errors, <b>DO NOT PUSH THE CODE</b>.
+View the errors and fix them before pushing

 Once you finish doing all the prior steps, you will need to push the code to GitHub